nateybear/causal-inference-2022/README.md

 * A script that generates a plot using `ggplot` and saves it in the figures directory
 * A script that generates a summary table using `kableExtra` and saves it in the tables directory
 * A script that generates a regression output summary using `stargazer` and saves it in the tables directory
 * A brief report written in LaTeX that summarizes the patterns that you find.
-You are expected to use a formal and descriptive writing style, and you will lose points here if you do not make a genuine attempt at analyzing the results.
+Use a formal and descriptive writing style.
+You will be graded on a genuine attempt at analyzing the results.